libor-m/ngs-course/07-gtools.rst

 3. Count the number of merged open chromatin regions file overlapping with genes

-Here, we are supposed to do the reversed - count the number of genes containing open chromatin region from the ENCODE dataset.
+Here, we are supposed to do right the opposite, i.e. count the number of genes containing open chromatin region from the ENCODE dataset.

 .. code-block:: bash